cortex-js/cortexjs.io/src/_pages/mathlive-guide-lifecycle.md

 ## Attached/Mounted

-This stage occurs after the previous one.
+This stage occurs next.
 The transition to this stage happens automatically for elements created from markup after the `MathfieldElement` class has been registered to handle the `<math-field>` tag.
 If the element was created programatically, this stage is reached when the element is explicitly